a-action/a-bot/README.md

-# a-bot
+# bot

-A private bot for this organization
+A private bot for your organization